philliplam8/spotify2line/README.md

 5. Copy the *Channel Secret* and *Channel Acccess Token* from the Dashboard Overview page and paste into the `.env` file

 #### 5. Create a new Heroku app and deploy app
+> _Heroku is used here, but feel free to use any hosting method (local, AWS, etc.)_
-1. Log into [Heroku](https://id.heroku.com/login) with an existing account
+1. Visit [Heroku](https://id.heroku.com/login) and create a new account (or sign in with an existing account)
 2. Click *New > Create new app*
 3. Following the instructions to *Deploy using Heroku Git*
 4. Visit the *Settings Tab*